meb-team/virome_m2/module_02/README.md

 wget https://mmseqs.com/latest/mmseqs-linux-sse2.tar.gz; tar xvfz mmseqs-linux-sse2.tar.gz; export PATH=$(pwd)/mmseqs/bin/:$PATH
 ```

-I recommend you to have snakemake on your machine to run the pipeline automatically.
 ```
 # If you don't have conda on your machine :
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh